-- (a) two weeks prior to, and 48 hours after the release of the Company's Annual Financial Report; - (b) two weeks prior to, and 48 hours after the release of the Half Year Financial Report of the Company; and - (c) two weeks prior to, and 48 hours after the release of the Company's quarterly reports (if applicable),
+- (a) two weeks prior to, and 48 hours after the release of the Company's Annual Financial Report; - (b) two weeks prior to, and 48 hours after the release of the Half Year Financial Report of the Company; - (c) from reporting date to 48 hours after the release of the Company's quarterly reports; and - (d) any other period determined by the Company to be a Black-out Period from time to time.

-(together the Closed Periods).
+(together the "Closed Periods").